From Chain-of-Thought to Reasoning Models: How AI Learned to Think Strategically for Marketing and Comms

 Prompting reasoning models effectively ensures you get structured, actionable outputs aligned with your marketing and comms goals.
 While these models reason internally, the quality of their outputs depends on how you frame your request.

-For example, instead of asking a reasoning model from ChatGPT (like o4-mini), “Explain step by step how to improve my campaign”, try using RTC (Role, Task, Context) prompting like:
+For example, instead of asking a reasoning model from ChatGPT (like GPT-5.2 Pro), “Explain step by step how to improve my campaign”, try using RTC (Role, Task, Context) prompting like:

 OR